 Wear grippy running shoes

 When you’re running in winter, traction is key.
 Your best ally to keep you from falling is what’s on your feet.
 Look for trail running shoes with lugs on the soles for solid traction (the number and size of the lugs vary from one brand of shoe to the next).
 Also look for waterproof shoes (or at least water-resistant) made with GORE-TEX® or similar type membrane to help keep your feet comfortable.
-When the snow clears, you can use your trail running shoes to explore park paths, or maybe even one of the many MEC trail running races across Canada.
+When the snow clears, you can use your trail running shoes to explore park paths, or maybe even one of the many trail running races across Canada.

 Get traction devices